When I read about a free webinar on small business cyber safety, I wanted to learn more about it.

 Oops!
 Glad they acted quickly to remove the malicious link.

-Did you notice the organization was StaySafeOnline, powered by the National Cyber Security Alliance?
+The organization was StaySafeOnline (Wayback Machine), powered by the National Cyber Security Alliance.

 Oops!